manvelh/ImageCurator/README.md

 + exif

 Here is a link to download the shell I used for this project.

 Ubuntu 16: https://www.microsoft.com/en-us/p/ubuntu-1604-lts/9pjn388hp8c9?activetab=pivot:overviewtab

 Here is a script that you can copy and past into your terminal(shell) to install the packages you will need.
-Comment out the ones you dont with #.
+Comment out the ones you dont.

 '#!/bin/bash'
 Installing OpenCV